babar-raza/package-descriptions/groupdocs.com/nuget/GroupDocs.Metadata for .NET.md

 - Traverse a whole metadata tree.
 - Work with the APEv2, ID3v1, ID3v2, Lyrics & other tags of MP3 metadata.

-## New Features in Version 20.3
+## New Features in Version 20.4

-- Ability to work with `EXIF` metadata in `PSD` images.
+- Ability to work with *EXIF* metadata in *PNG* images.
-- Ability to work with `XMP` metadata in `WEBP` images.
+- Ability to work with *XMP* metadata in *MP3* files.

+## Enhancements in Version 20.4

+- Ability to parse most common *EXIF* Makernote metadata formats using the new API.

-For the detailed notes, please visit [GroupDocs.Metadata for .NET 20.3 Release Notes](https://docs.groupdocs.com/display/metadatanet/GroupDocs.Metadata+for+.NET+20.3+Release+Notes).
+For the detailed notes, please visit [GroupDocs.Metadata for .NET 20.4 Release Notes](https://docs.groupdocs.com/display/metadatanet/GroupDocs.Metadata+for+.NET+20.4+Release+Notes).

 ## Read & Write Metadata Formats